Robin Weiss

-Robert Anthony "Robin" Weiss (born 20 February 1940) is a British molecular biologist, Professor of Viral Oncology at University College London and a member of the Nuffield Council on Bioethics.
+Robert Anthony "Robin" Weiss (born 20 February 1940) is a British molecular biologist, Emeritus Professor of Viral Oncology at University College London and a member of the Nuffield Council on Bioethics.
+His research has focused on retroviruses and he is noted for important discoveries related to HIV.
+He is a Fellow of the Royal Society and an Honorary Fellow of the Royal College of Physicians.
+In 2001 he was awarded the M. W. Beijerinck Prize for Virology for his work on retroviruses.
+In 2007 he was awarded the Ernst Chain Prize for pioneering "our understanding of HIV and AIDS".

 Research

-His research has focussed on retroviruses, initially as a means of understanding T-cell leukemia and other cancers, which may be caused by retroviruses.
+His research has focused on retroviruses, initially as a means of understanding T-cell leukemia and other cancers, which may be caused by retroviruses.
 A break-through discovery in 1971 was that the retroviral genome in chickens follows the rules of Mendelian inheritance.
 Later his work moved on to HIV, also a retrovirus, and made several new important discoveries, most notably identifying CD4 on lymphocytes as the binding receptor for HIV.

 Career

 Before becoming professor at UCL, Weiss was director at The Institute of Cancer Research, London, from 1980 until 1989, after which he continued as director of research for a further nine years.

 Until 2005, Weiss was editor-in-chief of the British Journal of Cancer.
 His successor, A. L. Harris, states that Weiss showed "clear vision in developing the British Journal of Cancer into [a] multidisciplinary journal with a focus on research that aims to deliver benefits to cancer patients."